desihub/desidatamodel/doc/datamodel.rst

 Depending on how data sets are collated, it sometimes happens that sets of strings may be written out to FITS files with different lengths.

-For example, data sets A and B are supposedly identical (same columns, same types, etc.).
-However set A has a string-valued column ``NAME`` that has values from the set ``{'one', 'two', 'three'}``, while in set B the same column has values from the set ``{'one', 'two', 'six'}``.
+For example, data files A and B are supposedly identical (same columns, same types, etc.).
+However data file A has a string-valued column ``NAME`` that has values from the set ``{'one', 'two', 'three'}``, while in data file B the same column has values from the set ``{'one', 'two', 'six'}``.
 When written out, file A has the ``NAME`` column represented as ``char[5]`` (``5A`` in FITS notation), while file B has the same column represented as ``char[3]`` (``3A``).